google/autocxx/README.md

 [![crates.io](https://img.shields.io/crates/d/autocxx)](https://crates.io/crates/autocxx)
 [![docs.rs](https://docs.rs/autocxx/badge.svg)](https://docs.rs/autocxx)

+> [!NOTE]
+Autocxx is looking for a new maintainer!
+Regular maintenance work involves occasionally merging upstream bindgen fixes into the autocxx-bindgen fork (or if you’re more ambitious, finish the work to unfork bindgen, which seems achievable and would greatly simplify everything) as well as keeping an eye on bug reports.
+If you use autocxx, please consider taking this on!

+> [!NOTE]
+As a new user, you might consider using [cxx](http://cxx.rs/) or [crubit](https://github.com/google/crubit) instead.

 This project is a tool for calling C++ from Rust in a heavily automated, but safe, fashion.

 The intention is that it has all the fluent safety from [cxx](https://cxx.rs) whilst generating interfaces automatically from existing C++ headers using a variant of [bindgen](https://docs.rs/bindgen/latest/bindgen/).
 Think of autocxx as glue which plugs bindgen into cxx.